johnsonchmatc/madisoncollege_ruby_on_rails/Exams/exam1.md

 * Length: 3-5 minutes

 ##Description
-For exam 1 you will choose a topic to present to teh class.
+For exam 1 you will choose a topic to present to the class.
 You will choose a random number to determine the order in which you pick a topic.

 Once a topic has been picked it will no longer be available.